Updated: Feb 13, 2020

 If you are not confident in the above skills, then you will need to get help and some expert advice.

 'Organic SEO' is a specialist discipline where top rankings are highly contested and sought after.
-Its very unlikely that a paint-by-numbers website builder platform will deliver large volumes of organic search traffic to your website.
+Its very unlikely that a paint-by-numbers website builder platform will automatically deliver large volumes of organic search traffic to your website.

-To get any volume of traffic to your free website, you will need to run paid advertising such as Google Ads and or Facebook advertising and be actively networking in Facebook or blogging etc.
+To get any volume of traffic to your free website, you will need to run paid advertising such as Google Ads and or Facebook advertising and be actively networking in Facebook or blogging etc. You will certainly need some level of SEO advice in the initial website design phase and direction and ideally a plan for continued improvement.

 Getting traffic to your free website is the first big hurdle.
 Assuming you at the least solve this problem with paid search advertising, then the next challenge is to get your traffic to convert into enquiries and leads.
 This is typically a function of delivering a great visitor experience and consistently meeting content expectations so that visitors feel compelled to make contact with you.